AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-mlflow-data-pipelines.md

 The boundary between data engineering and ML engineering has always been somewhat artificial.
 A model degrades in production.
 Is it a model problem?
 The data feeding it changed.
 Is it a data pipeline problem?
 The features it receives don't match what it was trained on.
 Is it a feature store problem?
 These questions point to the same underlying issue: the observability tools for data pipelines and the observability tools for ML models are separate, making cross-boundary diagnosis difficult.

 MLflow 3, released in 2025, moved toward addressing this by expanding its scope beyond experiment tracking into GenAI tracing, agent evaluation, and closer integration with data quality monitoring.
-Databricks' Data Quality Monitoring feature provides a framework for applying model-style monitoring—drift detection, statistical distribution tracking—to datasets and pipeline outputs, not just model inference results.
+Databricks' Data Quality Monitoring feature provides a framework for applying model-style monitoring, drift detection, statistical distribution tracking, to datasets and pipeline outputs, not just model inference results.

 Together, these capabilities push toward a vision where data lineage, feature freshness, model performance, and inference quality are visible through a single observability surface rather than four separate tools.